Modern Slavery Statement

 We are committed to continuously improving our efforts to prevent modern slavery and human trafficking.
 Over the next 12 months we will:

-- review our training programs in line with industry practices.
+- regularly review our training programs in line with industry practices and applicable law.

 Approval